MrMoneyDeveloper/Girlfriend-Website/my-lenis-anime/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+### Deploying to GitHub Pages

+This project expects to be hosted from the repository subpath `Girlfriend-Website`.
+When building for production, assets will be referenced relative to `/Girlfriend-Website/`.
+If you deploy to GitHub Pages, ensure the **Pages** configuration points to the `dist` folder or copy its contents into a branch named `gh-pages`.